DipeshJungThapa/LAN-chat-room-FileSharing/README.md

 ## License

-This project is created for educational purposes as part of a networking course assignment.
+This project is created for educational purposes as part of a networking programming course assignment.

 ---

 **Created by**: Aryam Ghimire and Dipesh Thapa
-**Course**: Computer Networks
+**Course**: Network Programming
 **Date**: 2025